 422.807 Exemptions.

 The Contracting Officer shall submit requests for exemptions under FAR 22.807(a)(1), (a)(2), and (b)(5) through the HCA to the SPE for determination by the Assistant Secretary for Administration or referral to the Deputy Assistant Secretary for Federal Contract Compliance Programs, Department of Labor, as appropriate.

+SUBPART 422.10—SERVICE CONTRACT LABOR STANDARDS

+422.1003 Applicability.

+When purchasing services that are exempt from Service Contract Labor Standards, micro-purchase procedures are authorized up to the threshold in FAR 2.101 as authorized by the MASCO.

+In accordance with FAR 22.1003-4(d), the buyer of exempted services must include in the transaction file information in the Service Contract Labor Standards Exemption Documentation template, signed by the vendor certifying exemption conditions are met.

+Template for Service Contract Labor Standards Exemption Documentation

 SUBPART 422.13—EQUAL OPPORTUNITY FOR VETERANS

 422.1305 Waivers.

-(b) The Contracting Officer shall submit requests for exemptions under

-FAR 22.1305(a) and (b) through the HCA to the SPE for determination by the Assistant Secretary for Administration or referral to the Deputy Assistant Secretary for Federal Contract Compliance Programs, Department of Labor, as appropriate.
+(b) The Contracting Officer shall submit requests for exemptions under FAR 22.1305(a) and (b) through the HCA to the SPE for determination by the Assistant Secretary for Administration or referral to the Deputy Assistant Secretary for Federal Contract Compliance Programs, Department of Labor, as appropriate.

-422.1308 Complaint procedures.
+422.1308 Complaint Procedures.

 The Contracting Officer shall forward complaints received about the administration of the Vietnam Era Veterans Readjustment Assistance Act directly to the Department of Labor as prescribed in FAR 22.1308.